petertzelios/Adapting-ESM-2-to-Predict-the-Effect-of-Multiple-Interacting-Mutations-/README.md

 The split columns should contain `train` and `test` labels which are aligned with the official FLIP train-test data splits.

+This file was too large to upload to github so please find in google drive at: https://drive.google.com/file/d/1Z2G2VZUG9z-pbq_83EUB6gDKX2OvhFVc/view?usp=share_link

 ### Full embedding file: `data/gb1_esm2_embeddings.pt`

 If there is a failure in using the `gb1_features_k5.pt`, the quickstart notebook can rebuild features from the full per-residue ESM-2 embedding file.
 The notebook supports a dictionary with the following expected keys or close variants: